p-bhowmik/book-store-app/README.md

-//Port and Database URL is kept under backend/config.js
+//Port and Database URL is kept under backend/config.js <br>
 //Due to Privacy reason config.js file has not uploaded.
 //This is MERN Stack Book Store App.
 //Backend CRUD Operation